prg-grp/website/_members/cesario.md

         9000 St. Gallen, Switzerland
 ---

-I am a PhD student in the Programming Group since May 2024.
-Before, I graduated with a Master's degree in Computer Science and Engineering at the [University of Bologna](https://www.unibo.it/){: target="_blank" }.
+I am a PhD student in the Programming Group since May 2024, after a Master's degree in Computer Science and Engineering at the [University of Bologna](https://www.unibo.it/){: target="_blank" }.
-My research interests are Programming Languages, particularly domain-specific languages, and Software Engineering, specifically for heterogeneous distributed systems.
+I am currently researching optimizations for formal verification methods in the field of Programming Languages.
+In my recent works, I have been focusing on e-graphs, a data structure for encoding equalities, widely used in SMT Solvers and theorem provers.